Jolene Thibedeau Boyd

 Consultant and TrainerCompany: Independent

 Role: Session Presenter

-Session: Stop Making It Weird: Why I’m Not Clapping (S1 - D)
+Session: Stop Making It Weird: Why I’m Not Clapping – Exploring True Inclusion for People with Disabilities (S1-D)

-Jolene presents at local and national conferences and workshops, has published articles in journals and online forums, and serves as a consultant to service providers and state agency leaders.
-She holds bachelor’s degrees in psychology and human services from the University of Minnesota and a master’s degree in clinical psychology from California Southern University.
+Jolene served as an officer with MN APSE from 2006 to 2017 and was a founding member of the Minnesota Employment First Coalition, facilitating the progress of innovative policies and practices within Minnesota.
+She has presented at local and national conferences and workshops and has mentored service providers and state agency leaders.
+Jolene holds bachelors’ degrees in psychology and human services from the University of Minnesota and a master’s degree in psychology from California Southern University.